 In 2009 we released our first range of heirloom seeds, starting with four varieties of LVPC’s vegetable soulmate: the tomato.
 It seemed the perfect starting point.

-The following year, in 2010, we signed with Plum (Pan Macmillan) and shortly after released ‘How to grow food in small spaces’ which has become the best-selling gardening book in Australia.
-Three books later and publishing has become a process we truly enjoy, particularly the challenge of finding a language and style that talks to today’s edible gardeners.
+In 2011 we released ‘How to grow food in small spaces’ which has become the best-selling gardening book in Australia.
+Five books later - with our most recent title 'Grow Food Anywhere' - and publishing has become a process we truly enjoy, particularly the challenge of finding a language and style that talks to today’s edible gardeners.
 They’re just like us, normal people who love food!

 Alongside the release of the first book we opened up our retail space in St Kilda East, that is our nursery, gift shop and LVPC home base.
-But we have also branched out into Melbourne’s CBD, with our Fed Square Pop Up Patch (PUP) opening in 2012.
-Essentially PUP is 140 veggie plots on a carpark rooftop and it has become our edible gardening club, giving inner city residents and businesses the opportunity to grow produce in the most urban of locations.
-Now PUP is a more permanent fixture and was a finalist in the 2014 City of Melbourne Awards (in the category of Contribution of a Business/Corporation to the Community).
+But we also branched out into Melbourne’s CBD, with our Fed Square Pop Up Patch (PUP) opening in 2012 and running until December 2016.
+PUP was 140 veggie plots on a carpark rooftop and that become our edible gardening club, giving inner city residents and businesses the opportunity to grow produce in the most urban of locations.
+PUP was a finalist in the 2014, 2015 and 2016 City of Melbourne Awards (in the category of Contribution of a Business/Corporation to the Community & Sustainability).